|Ersatz Systems Machine Cognition, LLC|

 The Meth8/VŁ4 modal logic model checker is shipping.
 A free student demo program for (p,q) is available.

 Products for sale are scaled by the number of propositional variables allowed as 3, 4, and 11: $47 for (p,q,r); $97 for (p,q,r,s) and (A,B,C,D); and $147 for (p-z).
 Standard trade discounts apply to qualified resellers.
-This manifest has further scalability pricing for up to 22-propositional variables in external look up tables on a single 8.5GB CD.The current abstract and toc results of 1200 artifacts in 8419 assertions at a refutation rate 91.29% is here.
+This manifest has further scalability pricing for up to 22-propositional variables in external look up tables on a single 8.5GB CD.The current abstract and toc results of 1194 artifacts in 8328 assertions at a refutation rate 91.28% is here.
 This updates continuously the list of papers.
-A link for the current draft document of 35 MB in 2239 pages is available by email request to "firstname.lastname@example.org".
-(NB: email is not read from earthlink, gmail, hotmail, or MS outlook servers.)
+A link for the current draft document of 33 MB in 2219 pages is available by email request to "firstname.lastname@example.org".
+(NB: earthlink, gmail, hotmail, outlook are not read.)

-A heart-burn paper is "Refutation of Cantor's continuum by his own axiom of infinity, invalidating aleph-zero (ℵ0)".
+A heart-burn paper "Refutation of Cantor's continuum by his own axiom of infinity, invalidating aleph-zero (ℵ0)" was submitted for the record to Documenta Mathematica (aka pass more steins).
 Leading the academic enormities is "Refutation of politeness, strong politeness, finite witnessability and hence stable-infiniteness" from Gates Computer Science Building at Stanford.

 Other products, papers, and free software source code are at the cec-services.com subsite.
 For example, this handy N-by-M contingency test with Fisher P in TrueBASIC source derives expected values from the observed values.